JeroenLam/Bevy-Tests-2D/README.md

 # Bevy-Tests-2D
-A repository containins some first attempts at making a game in Bevy
+A repository containins some first attempts at making a game in Bevy.

+This repo is based on the following [video series](https://www.youtube.com/watch?v=B6ZFuYYZCSY&list=PL2wAo2qwCxGDp9fzBOTy_kpUTSwM1iWWd&index=1)

 ## Compiling and run the game (development)
 Install rust and run the command: